Assessing imbalance in signed brain networks: Numerical optimisation of likelihood functions

 (i.e. as the infinite norm of the difference between the vector of the empirical values of the constraints and the vector of their expected values) and the \textit{maximum relative error} (MRE), defined as

 (i.e. as the infinite norm of the relative difference between the vector of the empirical values of the constraints and the vector of their expected values).

-Table \ref{tab:iterative}, providing information on the basic statistics of $5$, illustrative time series coming from the HCP-Young Adult dataset shows the time employed by our algorithm to converge as well as its accuracy in reproducing the constraints defining the bSCM: our method is, overall, fast and accurate, as the absolute errors are around $10^{-3}$ and the relative errors are around $10^{-6}$, the time employed to achieve such an accuracy being always less than a minute.
+Table \ref{tab:iterative}, providing information on the basic statistics of $5$, illustrative time series coming from the HCP-Young Adult dataset shows the time employed by our algorithm to converge as well as its accuracy in reproducing the constraints defining the bSCM: our method is, overall, fast and accurate, as the absolute error is steadily around $10^{-3}$ and the relative error is steadily around $10^{-6}$, the time employed to achieve such an accuracy being always less than a minute.

 \hypertarget{AppC}{}